Naruhito: Early life

 Naruhito was born on 23 February 1960 at 4:15 p.m. in the Imperial Household Agency Hospital in Tokyo Imperial Palace.
 As a prince, he later quipped, "I was born in a barn inside the moat".
-His parents, Akihito and Michiko, were then crown prince and crown princess of Japan, while his paternal grandfather, Emperor Shōwa, reigned as emperor.
-Reuters reported that Naruhito's paternal grandmother, Empress Kōjun, had driven her daughter-in-law and grandchildren to depression in the 1960s by persistently accusing Michiko of not being suitable for her son.
+His parents, Emperor Akihito and Empress Michiko, were then crown prince and crown princess of Japan, while his paternal grandfather, Hirohito, reigned as emperor.
+Reuters news agency reported that Naruhito's paternal grandmother, Empress Nagako, had driven her daughter-in-law and grandchildren to depression in the 1960s by persistently accusing Michiko of not being suitable for her son.

-Naruhito's childhood was reported to be happy, and he enjoyed activities such as mountain climbing, riding, and learning the violin.
+His childhood was reported to be happy, and he enjoyed activities such as mountain climbing, horseback riding, and learning the violin.
 He played with the children of the royal chamberlain, and he was a fan of the Yomiuri Giants in the Central League, his favorite player being No. 3, later team manager, Shigeo Nagashima.
 One day, Naruhito found the remains of an ancient roadway on the palace grounds, sparking a lifelong fascination with the history of transportation, which would provide the subject of his bachelor's and master's degrees in history.
 He later said, "I have had a keen interest in roads since childhood.
 On roads, you can go to the unknown world.
 Since I have been leading a life where I have few chances to go out freely, roads are a precious bridge to the unknown world, so to speak."

 In August 1974, when the prince was 14, he was sent to Melbourne, Australia, for a homestay.
-Naruhito's father, then the Crown Prince Akihito, had had a positive experience there on a trip the year before and encouraged his son to go as well.
-He stayed with the family of businessman Colin Harper.
+His father, then the crown prince, had a positive experience there on a trip the year before and encouraged his son to go as well.
+He stayed with the family of a businessman named Colin Harper.
 He got along with his host brothers, riding around Point Lonsdale, playing the violin and tennis, and climbing Uluru together.
-Once he even played the violin for dignitaries at a state dinner at Government House hosted by Governor-General Sir John Kerr.
+Once, he played the violin for dignitaries at a state dinner at Government House hosted by Governor-General Sir John Kerr.